yehia67/documentation/ict/0.1/how-to-guides/getting-started-api.md

     If you've forgotten your password, [find it in the configuration file](../references/troubleshooting.md).
     :::

-6. Create an `options` object for the `request()` function to send a `POST` request to the `getInfo` endpoint and authenticate the request with the password.
+6. Create an `options` object to authenticate the request with your password.
 Replace `http:localhost:2187` with the URL and REST API port of your node, and replace `change_me_now` with your password.

     ```js
     var options = {